- Opening folders as different processes requires you to change your folder options.

-For example, if the system freezes due to some folder issues, the rest of the File Explorer processes won’t be affected.
+For example, if Windows freezes randomly due to some folder issues, the rest of the File Explorer processes won’t be affected.

-Even if you kill the main Windows Explorer process using the taskbar, the Desktop app won’t start.
+Even if you end the main Windows Explorer process using the taskbar, the Desktop app won’t start.
 However, all the open File Explorer windows will be closed.